jsauve/XamaGram/README.md

 # XamaGram
 A Xamarin.Forms demo that uses the Instagram API as a data source.
+16 hours of devleopment is all it took to get the app to this initial state.

 ## Screenshots
 ![Android_iOS_Combined](https://rawgit.com/jsauve/XamaGram/master/screenshots/Android_iOS_combined.png)